caristu/image-script/README.md

 ./changeLogo --user=<db_user> --password=<db_password>
 ```
 This will perform the following steps:
-1- Retrieve the images from the source database
+1- Retrieve the images from the source database<br/>
-2- Edit the images and watermark them, placing the resulting images in the /tmp/images folder
+2- Edit the images and watermark them, placing the resulting images in the /tmp/images folder<br/>
-3- Import the edited images into the destination database
+3- Import the edited images into the destination database<br/>

 Once the script has been run once, the image edition step can be skipped using the --skip-image-generation parameter:
 ```